02081448920

 9 years

-I've received a total of four calls from this number today.
-I picked up the first couple of times, and the chap claimed my computer was at risk.
-I thanked him for the heads-up and mentioned I’d look into it, then hung up.
-He rang me again, questioning why I’d ended the call.
-I decided to hang up once more and chose to ignore the last two attempts.
+This number rang me four times today.
+I picked up the first couple of calls, and the bloke claimed my computer was at risk.
+I just said thanks and that I’d have a look, then hung up.
+He rang again asking why I'd hung up, so I just ignored the last two calls after that.

 9 years